 All monies from the online digital sales will go to Kait’s Comfort Kits.
 You can read more about her legacy and this project by clicking the tab at the top right of this page.

 Peace and love to all above all.
-It doesn’t matter so much where you find your spiritual nourishment but that you spend the time to find it.
-Do not underestimate how silence can be the greatest gift to feed your soul.
+It doesn’t matter so much where you find your spiritual nourishment as much as spending time trying to find it.
+And, never underestimate how silence can be the greatest gift to feed your soul.

 Music can speak soul to soul in ways simple words alone cannot convey.
 Its greatest power is the way it can move through you heal you in ways you cannot adequately put into words – its something you experience within yourself.